jfrog/saas-log-streamer-resources/datadog/README.md

-## Set up Cloud Log Streaming with DataDog
+## Set up Cloud Log Streaming with Datadog

 Perform the following steps to set up log streaming with Datadog.

-1. Fetch Datadog API key from the [Organization Settings](https://app.datadoghq.com/organization-settings/api-keys) page in DataDog.
+1. Fetch **Datadog API key** from the [Organization Settings](https://app.datadoghq.com/organization-settings/api-keys) page in Datadog.
 For more information, refer to the [Datadog documentation](https://docs.datadoghq.com/account_management/api-app-keys/).

-2. Identify your Datadog URL based on the location as listed in the [table](https://docs.datadoghq.com/getting_started/site/#access-the-datadog-site) in Datadog documentation.
+2. Identify your **Datadog URL** based on the location as listed in the [table](https://docs.datadoghq.com/getting_started/site/#access-the-datadog-site) in Datadog documentation.

 3. Form a key-value pair of any additional parameters that you need to add to the logs in the following format:
 ```